william-hayes/lab-project-template/README.md

 # lab-project-template
-A minimal template for research project repos.
+A minimal template for research projects.

 [Add project description]